knmnyn/cs4248-2120/_pages/about.md

 ## Frequently Asked Questions

 1. _What is the format of this course?_
 This course's administration is currently in flux due to higher demand for the subject.
 We have opened two sections of the course with different learning modes.
-L1 taught by Kan Min-Yen on Friday AMs will feature hybrid lecture (lecture both via synchronous Zoom online and physical lecture at LT15); L2 taught by Christian von der Weth on Monday evenings will be online lecture only.
+L1 taught by Kan Min-Yen on Friday AMs will feature hybrid lecture (lecture both via synchronous Zoom online and physical lecture at <s>LT15</s> i3 Auditorium); L2 taught by Christian von der Weth on Monday evenings will be online lecture only.

 1. _Will the L1 and L2 sections of the course work the same?_
 Generally, yes.
 We will be offering synchronized lectures such that the L1 section on Friday starts the topic and the subsequent L2 section on Monday covers the same topic.
 This means that L2 will have no first lecture (no class on 10 Jan) and L1 will have no lecture on the last Friday (no class on 15 Apr; Good Friday holiday anyways).